Types of Home Insurance Plans

 Vehicles damaging the building

-HO-3 and HO-5 take an “all perils” approach, meaning they cover any damage unless it’s from a peril specifically excluded by the policy.
-Common exclusions include earthquakes, flooding and landslides.
+An HO-3 is the most common type of homeowners insurance.
+It takes an “all perils” approach, meaning it covers any damage to your dwelling and personal belongings unless the damage is caused by a peril specifically excluded in the policy.
+Common exclusions include earthquakes, flooding, and landslides.

-HO-4 is for renters.
-It covers damage to their personal property, which is usually not covered by the landlord’s homeowner policy.
+HO-4 is renters insurance.
+It covers damage to renters' personal property, which is usually not covered by the landlord’s homeowner policy.
 A standard HO-4 policy covers the renter’s property on a “named peril” basis similar to HO-2.
 It will also usually pay for temporary accommodation if the rental property is damaged and becomes uninhabitable.

 (When getting an HO-4 policy, check whether it covers accidental damage by the renter to the building or to the landlord’s property.
 Check also whether it covers liability for damage and injury to visitors.)

-Unlike a standard homeowner policy, a HO-7 policy doesn’t automatically assume you will be living in the property full-time.
-Instead it may offer varying premium costs depending on how much of the year you use it.
-(An uninhabited property represents a greater risk to insurers as it’s at greater risk of burglary or fires that aren’t quickly tackled.)
+Unlike a standard homeowner policy, an HO-7 policy doesn’t automatically assume you will be living in the property full-time.
+Instead, it may offer varying premium costs depending on how much of the year you use it.
+(An uninhabited property represents a greater risk to insurers as it’s a greater risk of burglary or fires that aren’t quickly tackled).

 Texas has an extra set of standard policies.